jertel/vuegraf/README.md

 A [sample configuration file](https://github.com/jertel/vuegraf/blob/master/vuegraf.json.sample "Sample Vuegraf Configuration File") is provided in this repository, and details are described below.

 ## Minimal Configuration
-The minimum configuration required to start Vuegraf is shown below:
+The minimum configuration required to start Vuegraf is shown below.

+InfluxDB v1:

 ```json
 {